Passenger rail projects in Minnesota: Twin Cities-Milwaukee-Chicago Second Train

-A proposed Second Train, also known as TCMC, would be an expansion of current Empire Builder service.
+A second train on the Twin Cities-Milwaukee-Chicago corridor (TCMC) has been proposed as a complement to Empire Builder service.
 MnDOT published a feasibility report in 2015 that proposed trains depart Chicago at 10:25am and arrive in St. Paul at 6:15pm.
-The proposal also recommends interlining the TCMC train with one of Amtrak's Hiawatha Service trips and expanding the service to Minneapolis Target Field Station or St. Could.
-Service is expected to start 2022, pending funding availability.
+The proposal also recommends interlining the TCMC train with one of Amtrak's Hiawatha trips and expanding the service to Minneapolis Target Field Station or St. Cloud.
+Service was expected to start 2022, pending funding availability.

+The TCMC train began service in May 2024 as the Borealis.

 Rochester

 Part of MnDot's state rail plan is a proposed line connecting the southeastern city of Rochester with St. Paul and Minneapolis.
 This route would require building a new line.
 There is no direct freight rail connection between Rochester and the Twin Cities.
 Plans for the line are vague.

 Southern Minnesota

 From Minneapolis or St. Paul to Northfield, Faribault, Owatonna and Albert Lea, with eventual plans to go south to Des Moines and Kansas City.